 If your child behaves in a particular manner which he was ought to, reward him.

 You need to be positive and always open to outlooks.
 This makes the process of raising a child all the more beautiful.

 You must be well-versed with the changes you might encounter as your child grows.
-For instance, at the age of 18, he is fearless, clueless and impulsive.
-At the age of 2, your child becomes selfish and self-centred.
+For instance, at the age of 18, he is fearless, clueless, and impulsive.
+At the age of 2, your child becomes selfish and self-centered.
 Positive reinforcements work very well at this age.
 At 3, your child will turn into a chatterbox.
 He gets growing.